VitalElement/AvalonStudio.Toolchains.STM32/share/doc/gcc-arm-none-eabi/readme.txt

 If you are using retarget, linking like:
 $ arm-none-eabi-gcc --specs=nosys.specs $(OTHER_LINK_OPTIONS)

-* GCC Plugin usage
-This release includes following Linux GCC plugins for additional performance
-optimization:

-** tree_switch_shortcut: optimize (Finite State Machine) FSM style program to reduce condition jump or indirect jumps.
-Usage:
-(GCC option) -fplugin=tree_switch_shortcut_elf

-Please be noticed that current GCC plugin can only run on Linux host.
-They are not available to Windows or Mac OS hosted GCC.

 * Linker scripts & startup code *

 Latest update of linker scripts template and startup code is available on